Central Arkansas Bears football: NCAA Division I-AA/FCS

 The Bears have appeared in the FCS playoffs five times with an overall record of 2–5.

 NCAA Division II

 The Bears have appeared in the Division II playoffs two times with an overall record of 2–2.

 NAIA

-The Bears have appeared in the NAIA playoffs 12 times with an overall record of 12–9–2.
+The Bears have appeared in the NAIA playoffs 13 times with an overall record of 12–10–2.
 They are three time NAIA National Champions (1984, 1985, 1991), with 1984 and 1985 being Co–Champions after ending in a tie in the National Championship Game.

 Rivalries

-McNeese State
+McNeese

-The two teams have met 13 times on the football field with UCA leading the series, 7–6.
+The Bears and Cowboys have met 13 times on the football field with UCA leading the series, 7–6.
 Due to conference scheduling requirements, the most recent game was played in 2019.

 Arkansas Tech

-The Bears also had a long time rivalry with Arkansas Tech University, located in Russellville, Arkansas, only 45 miles west of Conway along Interstate 40, but that series was discontinued after UCA left the Gulf South Conference, and moved up in competition to the Southland Conference.
+The Bears also had a long time rivalry with the Arkansas Tech University Wonder Boys located in Russellville, Arkansas, only 45 miles west of Conway along Interstate 40.
+But that series was discontinued after UCA left the Division II Gulf South Conference, and moved up in competition to the Southland Conference.

+Future non-conference opponents

+Announced schedules as of September 23, 2025.